nerohoop/Condit/Nodejs.md

 ## Callback
 * Callback is an asynchronous equivalent for a function.
 * A callback function is called at the completion of a given task.
 * Any async function accepts a callback as the last parameter and a callback function accepts an error as the first parameter.

 ## Event Loop
 Node.js is a single-threaded application, but it can support concurrency via the concept of event and callbacks.

-# Express
+## ExpressJS

+## Nodemon
+Will automatically monitor the folder and reboot our server.

+## mongoose.js
+Interact with mongoose database

+We'll be building out each feature in our application in three phases:
+Create the mongoose Models
+Create any helper methods on our models and route middleware required for the feature Creating the route to expose the functionality to our users

 ## Core Features